shtaif/shtaif/README.md

 I'm a passionate full-stack developer experienced with more than a decade of designing and delivering software.<br />I like to apply critical thinking and grasp the inner-workings behind every thing I touch.<br />

-On a personal note - I like to do weight-lift training and running, and I'm an avid a guitar player 🎸 :)
+On a personal note - I like to do weightlifting training and running, and I'm an avid guitar player 🎸 :)

 #### Some topics I've developed fascination for: